dnvkv/iskra/README.md

 end
 ```

-Bounded hannels with Wait strategy can emulate semaphores and mutexes (semaphore with N=1).
+Bounded channels with Wait strategy can emulate semaphores and mutexes (semaphore with N=1).
 Let's we want to limit simultaneous access to some resource for a handful of coroutines:

 ```ruby
 class CoroutineMutex